Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Methodology

-where $\xi$ represents space-time stochastic forcing and $h$ encompasses differential and/or integral operators governing the evolution of $U$.
-Rather than explicitly learning the SPDE in Eq.~\eqref{eqn:closure_spde}, we adopt a diffusion-based generative modeling approach that directly characterizes the conditional distribution $p(U \mid V)$.
-Diffusion-based models have recently been explored in~\cite{dong2025data} as stochastic closure models, and it is worth noting that a key drawback of diffusion models lies in their iterative sampling procedure, which becomes computationally intensive when being applied to problems with physical fields that demand a relatively high spatial and/or temporal resolution.
+Diffusion-based models have recently been explored in~\cite{dong2025data, dong2026synergizing} as stochastic closure models, and it is worth noting that a key drawback of diffusion models lies in their iterative sampling procedure, which becomes computationally intensive when applied to problems with physical fields that demand a relatively high spatial and/or temporal resolution.
 Motivated by reducing the computational cost, here we develop a latent conditional diffusion model (L-CDM) that operates in a lower-dimensional latent space, offering a substantial reduction of computational cost for the reverse sampling process of a diffusion model.
 Numerical results confirm that our L-CDM architecture still efficiently captures the stochastic behavior of closure terms while dramatically reducing computational requirements compared to direct physical-space modeling.
-The complete framework is illustrated in Fig.~\ref{fig: schematic}, with detailed components further described in Sections~\ref{ssec:latent_SBGM} and \ref{ssec: strategies}, and associated algorithms provided in~\ref{sec: algorithms}.
+The complete framework is illustrated in Fig.~\ref{fig: schematic}, with detailed components and algorithms further described in Sections~\ref{ssec:latent_SBGM}--\ref{ssec: strategies}.

-\subsection{Latent Space Formulation for Score-Based Diffusion Models}
+\subsection{Latent space formulation for score-based diffusion models}

 Dynamical systems governed by PDEs, such as turbulent flows, can feature a high-dimensional state space by discretizing the spatiotemporal fields.
 The high-dimensional state space poses a significant computational challenge for diffusion-based generative modeling, especially in the context of closure modeling, for which the sampling procedure of the diffusion model requires solving a reverse SDE at each time step when evaluating the closure term.
 To address this challenge, we introduce a latent space formulation that enables efficient learning and sampling while preserving essential physical characteristics.